eclipse-pass/pass-documentation/developer-documentation/pass-core/api/metadata-schema.md

 ### Global schema

-The global schema defines all properties allowed to be present in the metadata blob (e.g. their names and types), as well as Alpaca options for each field.
-The property definitions are used for validation, and the alpaca options for influencing display and custom validation characteristics in Alpaca.
-An example cut down global schema (defining only two fields) is as follows.
-The colors represent sections of different significance:
+The global schema defines all properties that can be present in the metadata blob, including their names, types, and Alpaca form options.
+These properties are used for both validation and display within the PASS user interface.
+Here's an example of a simplified global schema that defines two fields:

 ```JSON
 {